 Pomegranate juice stains!
 While this method of cutting and de-seeding a pomegranate shouldn't produce much juice, you may want to take care with what you are wearing while cutting or eating a pomegranate.

-1 Pomegranate juice stains.
-So before you begin to cut into one, make sure you are wearing something that you don't care too much about, like an old t-shirt.
 The juice will stain a wood cutting board (you can use vinegar or lemon juice to get the pink out) so you may want to cut on a plastic cutting board.
-Work close to the sink, making cuts and then moving the pomegranate over a large bowl to open.

-3 Use a paring knife to cut a circle, angling in, around the crown of the pomegranate, cutting it out.
+2 Cut around and remove the crown of the pomegranate: Use a paring knife to cut a circle, at a shallow angle, around the crown of the pomegranate, cutting it out.